alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 INFO flwr 2024-03-19 07:42:44,381 | app.py:230 | app_fit: metrics_centralized {}
 ```

 In our example, the line `metrics_distributed {'accuracy': [(1, 0.825), (2, 0.93875), (3, 0.966875)]}` is the most relevant, as it tells us what was the performance of the global model when evaluated on each client's validation set and averaging that over the number of clients sampled.
+We can see that after just three rounds the model reached close to 97% accuracy.

 ## Part-B: Simulation of 1000 Clients